-Knob and tube wiring is the original electrical wiring system and may still be in use in some homes today.
-In the 1880’s knob and tube wiring became very popular because it was inexpensive compared to conduit & other electrical options during that era.
+Knob and tube wiring is the original electrical wiring system and is still in use in some homes today.
+In the 1880’s, knob and tube wiring became very popular.
+It was inexpensive compared to conduit & other electrical options during that era.
 Knob and tube wiring systems consisted of ceramic knobs and tubes, and the electrical conductors which were wrapped with a woven flexible insulating loom sleeve for added protection.
-Although inexpensive, knob and tube wiring was very labor intensive but over time the labor costs for the electricians exceeded the cost of materials.
+Although inexpensive, knob and tube wiring was very labor intensive, but over time the labor costs for the electricians themselves exceeded the cost of materials.

-If your home was built in the 1930’s or earlier, you may have a knob and tube wiring system installed, and we recommend having a professional electrician evaluate the system and/or replace it.
-Replacing the electrical wiring would be the best option to ensure your home is safe for many years to come and up to code.
+If your home was built in the 1930’s or earlier, you may have a knob and tube wiring system installed, and we strongly recommend having a professional electrician evaluate the system and/or replace it.
+Replacing the electrical wiring would be the best option to ensure your home – and family – is safe for many years to come and up to code.

-For more information on knob and tube wiring system, click on the link below or call us today and speak with one of our professional electricians for help with your knob and tube wiring system concerns.
+For more information on knob and tube wiring systems, click on the link or call us today and speak with one of our professional electricians for help with your knob and tube wiring system concerns.